Virginia Opera

 Virginia Opera is an opera company based in the Commonwealth of Virginia which was first organized in 1974 by a group of Norfolk, Virginia community volunteers.

-The company presented its first productions in 1975, and in the following four decades has become known and respected nationwide for the identification and presentation of the finest young artists, for the musical and dramatic integrity of its productions, and for the ingenuity and variety of its education and outreach programs.
+In September 1974, Thomas A. Lipton was engaged to produce a fully professional production of Puccini's La bohème to ascertain the prospects for successful establishment of a professional opera company for the Virginia Opera Association.
+Lipton had been recommended to VOA president Edythe Harrison by the late David Baber, director of the National Opera Institute, a part of the National Endowment for the Arts music promotional program.

+Within the next five months, Lipton hired the conductor John Edward Niles as Music Director and together they assembled a production staff, soloists, chorus and technicians.
+Auditions were held in New York City and locally.
+Among others selected by Lipton was Dr. David Farrar.

+Following performances on January 25 and 27, 1975, Virginia Opera was launched on a professional basis.
 The company has an annual budget of $5 million with over 30 performances, reaching nearly 50,000 attendees each season.

 In March 1994, by unanimous vote of the Virginia General Assembly, Virginia Opera was named The Official Opera Company of the Commonwealth of Virginia in recognition of the organization's contribution to the Commonwealth, and to the world of opera.

 Virginia Opera currently presents four productions a year at four major Virginia venues: Norfolk's Harrison Opera House, Richmond's Carpenter Theatre at Richmond CenterStage, George Mason University's Center for the Arts in Fairfax, and the Sandler Center for the Performing Arts in Virginia Beach.
-Virginia Opera is the only opera company to perform a full season of operas in multiple mainstage venues and to reach more than 150,000 students and community members each year through its innovative Education and Outreach Program.
+Virginia Opera is the only opera company to perform a full season of operas in multiple mainstage venues and to reach more than 150,000 students and community members each year through its Education and Outreach Program.

 Beginnings

 Organized in 1974 by founding chair Edythe C. Harrison, Virginia Opera was launched with two productions in the Norfolk Center Theater.
-Dr. David Farrar was the founding Stage Director and Director of Productions of the Virginia Opera.
-He was responsible for twelve years of innovation and vitality, during which the company experienced a period of tremendous growth.
-Dr. Farrar invited Peter Mark to the company and Mark was appointed Artistic Director, a position he held for over 35 years.
+David Farrar was the founding Stage Director and Director of Productions of the Virginia Opera.
+He was there for twelve years, during which the company experienced a period of tremendous growth.
+Farrar invited Peter Mark to the company and Mark was appointed Artistic Director, a position he held for over 35 years.
 He was named Artistic Director Emeritus in 2012.
-Russell P. Allen, appointed President and CEO in 2011, currently leads the company, returning to Virginia Opera after previously serving six years as General Manager from 1994-2000.
+Russell P. Allen, appointed President and CEO in 2011, currently leads the company, returning to Virginia Opera after previously serving six years as General Manager from 1994 to 2000.

 The company's first three seasons were limited to Norfolk.
-Expansion to Richmond began in 1977 with the encouragement of then-Governor Mills Godwin and Mrs. T. Fleetwood (Anna) Garner, under whose leadership "The Richmond Friends of Opera" was formed to present Virginia Opera productions annually in Richmond.
+Expansion to Richmond began in 1977 with the encouragement of then-Governor Mills Godwin and Anna Garner, under whose leadership "The Richmond Friends of Opera" was formed to present Virginia Opera productions annually in Richmond.
 By 1983, the Richmond and Central Virginia Board of Virginia Opera was formed and a Richmond office was opened.
 In November 1992, the company presented its first mainstage performance at the Center for the Arts at George Mason University in Fairfax.
-This development was hailed as "one of the major local operatic events of the year" by The Washington Post, and deemed a special day in music history for the Washington, D.C. area by Opera News.